tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **V(D)J gene usage known to influence transcriptional fate, *PLZF*<sup>high</sup> innate-like transcriptional fate ~guaranteed with *TRAV1-2* and *TRAJ33*, *TRAJ20*, or *TRAJ12***
 ## Discussion
  - **CDR3s more hydrophobic in KIR<sup>+</sup>*HELIOS*<sup>+</sup> CD8 T cells, has been seen before, KIR<sup>+</sup> CD8 T cells may be CD8 T<sub>regs</sub> and hydrophobic/aromatic junctional CDR3 residues may increase likelihood of self-reactivity and therefore Treg (CD4 *FOXP3* or CD8 KIR<sup>+</sup>*HELIOS*<sup>+</sup>) fate**
+# The T cell repertoire in tumors overlaps with pulmonary inflammatory lesions in patients treated with checkpoint inhibitors
+ - **significant overlap between CDR3s of TRBs from tumor infiltrating T cell clones and clones infiltrating irAE lesions, most prevalent clones also expanded in peripheral blood but much less overlap**
 # The yin and yang of co-inhibitory receptors: towards anti-tumor immunity without autoimmunity
  - co-inhibitory receptors: PD-1 (CD279), CTLA-4 (cytotoxic T lymphocyte-associated antigen-4, CD152, high sequence similarity to co-stimulatory CD28 that it outcompetes for ligands B7-1/2), TIGIT (T cell immunoglobulin and ITIM domain, in CD28 protein family), TIM-3 (T cell immunoglobulin and mucin-domain containing protein-3), LAG-3 (lymphocyte activation gene-3)
  - central tolerance in the thymus acts as the first control during T cell development to eliminate autoreactive clones